-On May 21, 2017, despite vigorous opposition from the community, Lexington Park Library in St. Mary's County facilitated a graphic sex workshop only for minors.
+On May 21, 2017, despite vigorous opposition from the community, Lexington Park Library in St. Mary's County facilitated a graphic sex workshop for minors.
+Parents & adults were not allowed in the "classroom."

 Library Director Michael Blackwell assured many during the event that the library did NOT request police protection.
-"The library had nothing to do with that," he said.
-And when a group of concerned citizens inquired with Captain Steven A. Hall and asked him who called for the massive police protection, he replied: "I did it.
-I'm the one who organized the protection.
-Not the library."
+"The library had nothing to do with that," he said on video.

-A March 6th Periscope video of this class--which she dedicated to all SOMD county citizens---serves as evidence that sexual experimentation was encouraged: "anus is where fingers and penis potentially go in', "and "water-based lube is best for sex toys and anal play." https://twitter.com/Fun_Size_SexEd/status/838887340089061376
+A March 6th Periscope video of this class--which she dedicated to all SOMD county citizens---serves as evidence that sexual experimentation was going to be said in this May 21st class and encouraged: "anus is where fingers and penis potentially go in', "and "water-based lube is best for sex toys and anal play." https://twitter.com/Fun_Size_SexEd/status/838887340089061376

 Why were parents blocked?
 According to the instructor in an April 14th interview with the Enterprise, "children may ask questions or see things their parents may not approve of." http://www.somdnews.com/enterprise/news/local/teen-sex-ed-class-is-back-on/article_0006424e-e711-5826-b4e9-7c06f3db28fd.html